wp-plugins/media-library-assistant/readme.txt

 = The Media/Assistant submenu seems sluggish; is there anything I can do to make it faster? =

-Some of the MLA features such as where-used reporting and ALT Text sorting/searching require a lot of database procesing.
+Some of the MLA features such as where-used reporting and ALT Text sorting/searching require a lot of database processing.
 If this is an issue for you, go to the Settings page and adjust the "Where-used database access tuning" settings.
 For any where-used category you can enable or disable processing.
 For the "Gallery in" and "MLA Gallery in" you can also choose to update the results on every page load or to cache the results for fifteen minutes between updates.
 The cache is also flushed automatically when posts, pages or attachments are inserted or updated.

 = Are other language versions available? =